Rolleiflex: Wide Rolleiflex

 This camera had a 55 mm/f4.0 Carl Zeiss Distagon taking lens.
 The introduction to a 1990 sale catalogue by Sotheby's auction house in London estimated that fewer than 700 such cameras existed at that date.
 Only 3600 models were originally produced.

 The new Wide Rolleiflex uses a 50mm/f4 Schneider Super-Angulon taking lens.

+SLR models

 Rolleiflex SL66

 Rollei's first medium-format SLR, introduced in 1966.

 Rolleiflex SL35

 A 35 mm SLR introduced in 1970.

+Others

 Rolleiflex miniature Reproductions

 There are two models of miniature Rolleiflex cameras.
 These are not true Rolleiflex cameras but are miniature reproductions of the Rolleiflex TLR design produced under licence by the German camera manufacturer Minox.
 The cameras are manufactured by the Japanese company Sharan Megahouse.
 One model is a miniature digital camera, the other is a miniature Rolleiflex TLR film camera.

 The original model, now discontinued, was the Rolleiflex MiniDigi, a miniature reproduction of the TLR Rolleiflex.
 In many details the camera retained the look of the original, including a waist-level viewfinder and a crank to prepare the camera for the next shot.
 As the name implies, the camera was a digital reproduction, with the "viewing" lens being a dummy.
 The camera had a 2 megapixel CMOS sensor in the square format of the traditional TLR.
-The lens was a 9 mm f/2.8 with 5 elements, focusing down to 10 cm.
+The lens was a 9 mm f/2.8 with five elements, focusing down to 10 cm.
 The shutter speeds were automatically controlled between 1/15 to 1/400 second, exposure time was automatic.
 The camera was operated by a single CR2 battery.
 The storage media were either SD or MMC cards.